WatchGamingVideos/FanMadeKenblob/README.md

-# Kenblob - A Discord Bothe
+# Kenblob - A Discord Bot
 This is the website for KenBlob the Discord Bot, this is not meant to be shared but we had to host it on Github Pages.

 ## Permission